blowdart/dotnetSigningWithKeyVaultCertificates/readme.md

       artifact: BuildPackages
 ```

-This is all pretty standard stuff, except for the disabling of code coverage because [Coverlet](https://github.com/coverlet-coverage/coverlet) broke when I originally added [reproducible builds](https://github.com/dotnet/reproducible-builds) and I haven't re-enabled it yet, even though it's been fixed for about six months.
-The output from the build is the nuget packages containing unsigned code.
+This is all pretty standard stuff,  with the output from the build being the nuget packages containing unsigned code.

 ## Adding signing to your pipeline